dddonghwa/NeMo_test/README.md

 ## Note
 We release the dataloder code for NeMo, which augments each image by combining it with three hard negatives to create a mosaic.
 This dataloader code is based on the implementation code of [CRIS](https://github.com/DerrickWang005/CRIS.pytorch).
 Please refer to this repository for more details.
 Also, LMDB files for each dataset are need to load the image pool.

+## License
+This project is under the MIT license following the previous works.
+See LICENSE for details.

 ## Citation
 ```